Ant2210/project2/README.md

     The background image was sourced from Freepik and can be found [here](https://www.freepik.com/free-vector/video-game-background-design_40127923.htm#query=retro%20game%20clouds%20and%20grass&position=12&from_view=search&track=ais).

 - ##### Favicon
     The favicon was created using a standard HTML emoji and was then edited using [Pixlr E](https://pixlr.com/e/) to remove the background.
-I then [CloudConverter](https://cloudconvert.com/) was used to covert from PNG to a .ico file.
+I then used [CloudConverter](https://cloudconvert.com/) to covert from PNG to a .ico file.

 All other imagery on the website are basic emojis and inserted using the HTML Emoji References.